 Social Work and Diversity Program

-The primary goal of the Social Work and Diversity Program is to train a critical mass of family therapists of color who are capable of providing family therapy services to the New York area’s diverse communities, but also to provide leadership in bringing the family systems perspective to community based social service agencies and graduate training institutions.
+The primary goal of the Social Work and Diversity Program is to train a critical mass of family therapists of color who are capable of providing family therapy services to New York area’s diverse communities, and also to provide leadership in bringing the family systems perspective to community based social service agencies and graduate training institutions.